-- I once lived in the countryside and because I had yet to register for a rural home delivery service, getting mail involved eight-kilometre journeys to a village Post Office.
-Trips that were too often fruitless.
-I began phoning the Post Office to ask Mary if she had anything for me to collect.
+- I once lived in the countryside where getting mail involved eight-kilometre journeys to a village post office.
+Trips that were often fruitless.
+I began phoning beforehand to ask Mary if she had anything for me to collect.
 She would check whatever was there: “Some bills here, Tom.
 A postcard from Gregory and a letter from your brother in Perth”.
 Or, “Nope.
 Nothing today.”
 Once when I phoned, I got someone called Barbara, standing in for Mary.
 I made my usual request.
 Barbara told me firmly that “The Privacy Act provisions prevent me from telling you”.
 Wait, what?
 I’ve been breaking rules?
 “But Mary always . . .”, I began.
 “Well I’m not Mary”, she replied.
 “Oh.
 I see. . .”
 Uh-oh.
 Officialdom.
 Long pause.
-She went on: “Why don’t you ask me if a trip to the Post Office today would be worth your while?”
-So, I asked that.
+She went on: “Why don’t you ask me if a trip to the post office today would be worth your while?”
+So, I did.
 “If I were you”, Barbara responded, “I wouldn’t bother.”

 - As my father was dying, Mum and I gathered the family.
-Dad wanted to hold on until I returned from the airport with the last of us to arrive, from Western Australia.
+Dad wanted to hold on until I returned from the airport with the last of us to arrive in Christchurch NZ, from Western Australia.
 That brother had made a last-minute booking on one of two flights some three hours apart.
 The later arrival would be cutting it fine for Dad.
-I anxiously asked the airport clerk which flight my brother had managed to book.
+I explained the situation to an airport clerk and asked which flight my brother had managed to book.
 She responded with the familiar, “I’m sorry but the Privacy Act . . . “.
-Recalling my Post Office experience I asked, “Which flight would you wait for if you were in my shoes?”
+Recalling my village post office experience I asked, “Which flight would you wait for if you were in my shoes?”
 She checked the passenger lists.
 “I’d wait for that one” she said, pointing at the arrivals board to the flight from Sydney due in 15 minutes.
 We were all present when Dad faded away.